 Connected to:

-Professional consultant services by a Certified Irrigation Designer (CID) from the Irrigation Industry Association of BC (IIABC) to assess existing irrigation systems and provide an action plan on how to increase water use efficiency and irrigation system performance.
+Professional consultant services by a Certified Irrigation Designer (CID) registered in good standing with the Irrigation Industry Association of BC (IIABC) to assess existing irrigation systems and provide a recommendation on how to increase water use efficiency and irrigation system performance, and/or to complete an irrigation system design for new system installation and replacing/upgrading existing systems.

-Note: The BMP program does not recognize certified irrigation designers from elsewhere.
+Note: The BMP program does not recognize certified irrigation designers from other provinces or countries (e.g., CIDs from the Irrigation Association in the United States).

 Cost-share ratio: 100%